Hyundai Motor Company: Design emphasis

+Hyundai's Fluidic Sculpture design philosophy, heavily inspired by nature, was introduced in the early 2000s.
 In 2006, Hyundai hired Thomas Bürkle as head of the company's design center in Rüsselsheim, Germany.
 Bürkle had previously worked for BMW, having designed the BMW 3 Series (E46), and the BMW 6 Series (E63).
-Hyundai's current design philosophy is known as Fluidic Sculpture, which is heavily inspired by nature.

 In 2018, the company announced the Sensuous Sportiness next-generation design direction.
-The design philosophy was unveiled at the 2018 Geneva Motor Show demonstrated by the Le Fil Rouge concept car, and has been rolled out into their recent models, ranging from sedans to SUVs.
+The design philosophy was unveiled at the 2018 Geneva Motor Show demonstrated by the Le Fil Rouge concept car, and has been rolled out into its recent models, ranging from sedans to SUVs.
 The front grille was first introduced with the 2022 NX4 Generation Tucson.
 The Sensuous Sportiness design identity and strategy has won Design Management Institute's (DMI) Design Value Award 2020.

+In 2024, Hyundai showcased a new design language called 'Art of Steel' with its Intium hydrogen fuel cell electric concept vehicle.
+Under this philosophy, Hyundai unveiled the Concept THREE in 2025, which featured sharper lines.

 Research and development

-Hyundai has six research and development centers, located in South Korea (three offices), Germany, Japan and India.
-Additionally, a center in California develops designs for the United States.
+Hyundai operates research and development centres in South Korea, Germany, the United States (California), Japan, India and China.

 Hyundai established the Hyundai Design Center in Fountain Valley, California in 1990.
 The center moved to a new $30 million facility in Irvine, California in 2003, and was renamed the Hyundai Kia Motors Design and Technical Center.
 The facility also housed Hyundai America Technical Center, Inc, a subsidiary responsible for all engineering activities in the U.S. for Hyundai.
 Hyundai America Technical Center moved to its new 200000 sqft, $117 million headquarters in Superior Township, Michigan (near Ann Arbor) in 2005.

 In 2004, Hyundai America Technical Center completed construction of its Hyundai/Kia proving ground in California City, California.
 The 4300 acre facility is located in the Mojave Desert and features a 6.4 mi oval track, a Vehicle Dynamics Area, a vehicle-handling course inside the oval track, a paved hill road, and several special surface roads.
 A 30000 sqft complex featuring offices and indoor testing areas is located on the premises as well.
 The facility was built at a cost of $50 million.

 In the 2021 review of WIPO's annual World Intellectual Property Indicators Hyundai ranked as 4th in the world for its 141 industrial design registrations being published under the Hague System during 2020.
-This position is up on their previous 7th-place ranking for 57 industrial design registrations being published in 2019.
+This position is up on its previous 7th-place ranking for 57 industrial design registrations being published in 2019.